TL;DR

 Pre-existing Conditions and Osteoporosis: What You Need to Know

-If you have already been diagnosed with osteoporosis or osteopenia (its precursor) before you take out a private health insurance policy, it will be classed as a pre-existing condition.
+If you have already been diagnosed with osteoporosis or osteopenia (its precursor) before you take out a private health insurance policy, it is likely to be treated as a pre-existing condition.

-- Full Medical Underwriting (FMU): You declare your entire medical history on an application form.
-The insurer will review it and explicitly state that osteoporosis and any related conditions are excluded from your cover from day one.
-This is clear and transparent.
+- Full Medical Underwriting (FMU): You declare your medical history on an application form.
+The insurer reviews it and confirms any specific exclusions or special terms before cover starts.

 Choosing the Right Private Health Insurance Policy

-If you're concerned about bone health or the risk of fractures, you need a policy that prioritises the right features.
-Working with an expert PMI broker like WeCovr can help you compare the market and find the best fit, as navigating the small print can be challenging.
+If you're concerned about bone health or the risk of fractures, you need to understand which policy features matter and where the exclusions sit.
+Working with a PMI specialist at WeCovr or one of our broker partnersitable options, as navigating the small print can be challenging.

 Here are key features to look for: